codepks/LearningLLD/README.md

 5. The Application can have Admin Portal too to check the availability of the printers and to check the orders

 **Object Oriented Analysis**
-1. We need user and order details in the website to generate the quotation
+1. We need **User** and order details in the website to generate the quotation

 ```
 class User